taskscape/RESTAPIGateway/readme.md

   },
 ```

-You need to subsitute tokens denoted by square brackets with actual values (without square brackets).
+You need to substitute tokens denoted by square brackets with actual values (without square brackets).
 In case of doubts, please follow the official instructions for alternative connection string syntax, if needed.

 ### Security